Fahrenheit 451: "Burning Bright"

 The drifters are all former intellectuals.
-They have each memorized books should the day arrive that society comes to an end and is forced to rebuild itself anew, with the survivors learning to embrace the literature of the past.
-Granger asks Montag what he has to contribute to the group and Montag finds that he had partially memorized the Book of Ecclesiastes, discovering that the group has a special way of unlocking photographic memory.
-While learning the philosophy of the exiles, Montag and the group watch helplessly as bombers fly overhead and annihilate the city with nuclear weapons: the imminent war has begun and ended in the same night.
-While Faber would have left on the early bus, everyone else (possibly including Mildred) is immediately killed.
-Montag and the group are injured and dirtied, but manage to survive the shockwave.
+They have each memorized books should the day arrive that society comes to an end, with the survivors learning to embrace the literature of the past.
+Wanting to contribute to the group, Montag finds that he partially memorized the Book of Ecclesiastes, discovering that the group has a special way of unlocking photographic memory.
+While discussing their learnings, Montag and the group watch helplessly as bombers fly overhead and annihilate the city with nuclear weapons: the war has begun and ended in the same night.
+While Faber would have left on the early bus, everyone else (possibly including Mildred) is killed.
+Injured and dirtied, Montag and the group manage to survive the shockwave.

-The following morning, Granger teaches Montag and the others about the legendary phoenix and its endless cycle of long life, death in flames, and rebirth.
-He adds that the phoenix must have some relationship to mankind, which constantly repeats its mistakes, but explains that man has something the phoenix does not: mankind can remember its mistakes and try to never repeat them.
-Granger then muses that a large factory of mirrors should be built so that people can take a long look at themselves and reflect on their lives.
-When the meal is over, the exiles return to the city to rebuild society.
+When the war is over, the exiles return to the city to rebuild society.